Review: Megadeth the World Needs a Hero the Band's Best Album Since Countdown to Extinction

-The World Needs a Hero is a BIG improvement compared to the album Risk
+The World Needs a Hero is the Band's Best Album Since Countdown to Extinction

 Megadeth is a heavy metal band that has had lots of ups and downs throughout its over 30+ years as a group.
-After a very poor album called Risk in 1999, fortunately, the band rebounded in a big way with a solid album called The World Needs a Hero.
 Released in 2001, the album has a new guitar player and his name is Al Pitreli.
 Al Pitreli takes over for Marty Friedman.
 Rejoining the band to play the drums is once again Jimmy Degrasso.
 The band didn’t need a heroic comeback as much as they needed to get their act together which they did for this album.
 I have long thought that Rust in Peace is the band’s finest album.
 But that album is too one-dimensional focusing mainly on speed and less on melody.
 And so we have another album in that category.
 But for the purposes of this article, it needs to be said that The World Needs a Hero is easily the band's best album since 1992.

 I would make the case that The World Needs a Hero is the band’s best album since 1992’s Countdown to Extinction.
 After a few attempts to sound more mainstream and make it work failed, what we see on this album are decent vocals, good riffs, and the mentioned musical variety which helps any band.

 The World Needs a Hero has musical variety and that's a huge benefit